seasalt313/trv/trv-venue-hotel-client/README.md

-ng serve --open to start server
+To start the server, in your terminal type: ng serve --open